Top tips for successful mountaineering include:

-Preparation and planning for mountaineering: Take time to plan and prepare for your ascent.
+Preparation and planning: Take time to plan and prepare for your ascent.
 This will be time well spent and the chances of your having a successful and enjoyable ascent will be far higher if you have prepared well.
 Take time to plan your route and prepare your kit regardless of whether you’re going for a short climb or a two month expedition, some careful planning can make all the difference.
 As well as careful planning, always check your kit before you leave … it is no good being out on the mountain only to find you left your ice-ax at home.

-Footwear for mountaineering exercise: Make sure you invest in a good pair of rugged mountaineering boots.
+Footwear for mountaineering: Make sure you invest in a good pair of rugged mountaineering boots.
 For summer mountaineering you can get away with a stiff pair of walking boots, but for winter mountaineering a crampon rated boot will be needed.
 Visit a reputable outdoor retailer who will offer good advice on the best mountaineering boot to suit your needs.

 Food for mountaineering: Make sure to carry plenty of food (and water) on any mountaineering trip.
 Food needs to be high in energy and lightweight.
 Many high-energy bars and pre-packaged meals are now available.
 Food can make or break longer expeditions so make sure the food you carry is something tasty and enjoyable too!
 It is essential on any mountaineering trip to carry emergency rations in case you are on the mountain for longer than anticipated.

-Emergency shelter when mountaineering: Too many completely avoidable accidents and injuries occur in mountaineering because people simply underestimate the awesome forces of mountain weather.
+Emergency shelter: Too many completely avoidable accidents and injuries occur in mountaineering because people simply underestimate the awesome forces of mountain weather.
 Always carry an emergency shelter, they are small and lightweight but can be life savers, protecting you from the elements should the weather suddenly turn.
 There are many shelters available from two-person to large group shelters.
 Some of the best available are Terra Novas Bothy Bags.

 Actions for an emergency: Nobody wants to think that an accident will ever happen to them but it would be foolhardy to think that this will always be the case.
 Take some time to prepare for, and practice actions on different types of emergencies.
 High levels of training mean you will react without having to think, which is beneficial since decision-making abilities are severely impaired in stressful conditions.